wavesplatform/waves-documentation/en/waves-node/node-api/headers.md

 # Request headers

+## api-key

+[API key](https://en.wikipedia.org/wiki/Application_programming_interface_key) of the node owner is highly important as the [seed](http://confluence.wavesplatform.com/display/WDOCS/Seed+phrase) phrase and the password of the wallet.

+The API key is transmitted in the HTTP header as unprotected plain text in `api-key` header.
+An attacker can intercept it in the network transit and use it to transfer your money to any address!
+So it's highly important to protect the transmission using HTTPS or SSH port forwarding.

+Please note that node does not have built-in HTTPS support.
+Consider using HTTPS-proxy, for example, nginx.

 ## large-significand-format=string

 Sets serialization format for monetary fields.
 If set, the field will be serialized to JSON as a string, otherwise - as a number.
 This can be useful for values with long mantissa.